bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Change all to use isOverviewShown and isTipsShown rather than selected options.
 * Rename all to dotBit, use selectedDotBit and activatedDotBit?
 * Shorten queued names as well?

-# Brainless CSS tasks
-* Logic styles should live together.
-(So that they can be removed together if needed.)

 # Easy reduction tasks
 * Figure out how to get scroll children without storing them.